 - (a) Prior to awarding a contract, the City shall make a determination that the bidder has the capability to fully perform the contract requirements and the business integrity to justify the award of public funds.
-The factors the City may consider include, but are not limited to: - (1) Financial resources, including financial sufficiency under California

-Labor Code section 2810; - (2) Technical qualifications; - (3) Experience: - (4) Material, equipment, and expertise necessary to carry out the work; - (5) A satisfactory record of performance; and - (6) A satisfactory record of compliance with applicable statutes and regulations. - bidder under penalty of perjury, to determine if the bidder meets the standards set forth in Section 22.3004(a).
+The factors the City may consider include, but are not limited to: - Financial resources, including financial sufficiency under California Labor Code section 2810; - (2) Technical qualifications; - (3) Experience; - (4) Material, equipment, and expertise necessary to carry out the work; - (5) A satisfactory record of performance; and - (6) A satisfactory record of compliance with applicable statutes and regulations. - (b) Bidders are required to submit documentation to the City, signed by the bidder under penalty of perjury, to determine if the bidder meets the standards set forth in Section 22.3004(a).
 To be eligible to bid on public works contracts, bidders must submit the documentation as part of a prequalification process adopted by the City Manager, and be approved by the City prior to bidding on a public works contract.
 For contracts for goods, contracts for services, and consultant contracts, the documentation may be submitted as part of the bidder's bid, proposal, or other application for a contract. - (c) During the term of a contract, the contractor shall comply with all applicable local, state and federal laws, including health and safety, labor and employment, and licensing laws, that affect the employees, worksite or performance of the contract.
 Each contractor shall notify the City within fifteen calendar days upon receiving written notification that a government agency has begun an investigation of the contractor that may result in a finding that the contractor is or was not in compliance with the laws, or that there has been a finding by a government agency or court of competent jurisdiction of a violation of such laws by the contractor.
 Initiation of an investigation is not, by itself, a basis for a determination of non-responsibility by the City.

-- All contractors shall complete a pledge of compliance provided by the City attesting under penalty of perjury to compliance with the provisions of this Section upon award of each contract, or upon amendment, renewal or extension of a contract if a pledge of compliance was not previously completed.
-Contractors shall ensure that their subcontractors complete a pledge of compliance attesting under penalty of perjury to compliance with the provisions of this Section. - (e) Violations of the provisions of this Section may be reported to the City complaint or otherwise, if the City has determined that the contractor has violated any provision of this Section, the City shall issue a written notice to the contractor that the violation is to be corrected within ten calendar days from the date the notice is deposited in the mail.
-In the event the contractor has not corrected the violation, or taken reasonable steps to correct the
+- (d) All contractors shall complete a pledge of compliance provided by the City attesting under penalty of perjury to compliance with the provisions of this Section upon award of each contract, or upon amendment, renewal or extension of a contract if a pledge of compliance was not previously completed.
+Contractors shall ensure that their subcontractors complete a pledge of compliance attesting under penalty of perjury to compliance with the provisions of this Section. - (e) Violations of the provisions of this Section may be reported to the City Manager who shall investigate such complaint.
+Whether based upon such complaint or otherwise, if the City has determined that the contractor has violated any provision of this Section, the City shall issue a written notice to the contractor that the violation is to be corrected within ten calendar days from the date the notice is deposited in the mail.
+In the event the contractor has not corrected the violation, or taken reasonable steps to correct the violation within ten calendar days, then the City Manager may do one, all, or any combination of the following: